clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 ## 2023 Annual Funding:Tommi Reiman
 January/February 2023 Report

-Spend a lot of time with [Malli](https://github.com/metosin/malli) and [Reitit](https://github.com/metosin/reitit) for revisiting, priorising and designing the essential missing core features.
+Spent a lot of time with [Malli](https://github.com/metosin/malli) and [Reitit](https://github.com/metosin/reitit) for revisiting, prioritizing and designing the essential missing core features.

-For Malli, my top priority is to resolve [the derivation and declaration of effective types](https://github.com/metosin/malli/issues/264), which will simplify library internals, writing schema extensions and makes CLJS bundle size smaller.
+For Malli, my top priority is to resolve [the derivation and declaration of effective types](https://github.com/metosin/malli/issues/264), which will simplify library internals, writing schema extensions and make CLJS bundle size smaller.
 Might have to break the protocol-api for this.

 For Reitit, drafting a proper plugin system, have studied how this is solved in other ecosystems (e.g. [fastify](https://www.fastify.io/), [phoenix](https://www.phoenixframework.org/)).
-Reitit is powerful, proper plugin system makes it much more approachable.
+Reitit is powerful, proper plugin system which makes it much more approachable.

-Have also reviews lot's of PRs, helped people online and pushed out some smaller features and release the following:
+Have also reviewed lot's of PRs, helped people online and pushed out some smaller features and release the following:

 ### Malli
 #### 0.10.1 (2023-01-21)